han190/PE-Fortran/README.md

 The generated `builddir/ANSWER.md` will look something like [this](https://github.com/han190/PE-Fortran/tree/master/answer/README.md).

-## A todo list :dart:
+## A todo list

 Here is what I plan to do in the future.
 (Not likely to be done recently cuz I am kinda busy...)

 - [x] Organize folders, use Shell scripts to compile codes.
 - [x] Use a build tool, for example Meson to wrap all the codes.
-  - PS: Crappy but I did it with Meson :zany_face:.
+  - PS: Crappy but I did it with Meson.
 - [x] Use a Fortran preprocessor to simplify my code.
 - [ ] Write a documentation to clearly explain the algorithms, Fortran features, or anything that is interesting for each question.
 - [ ] Add version control.